tatmanblue/rust-aries-agent/README.md

 Future releases will be defined later to get to the ultimate goal of [Aries Interop 1.0 compliant](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0302-aries-interop-profile/README.md#aries-interop-profile-version-10)

 ### IndySDK problem
 With the addition of using indksdk, we have a problem with CI/builds.
-The rust wrapper does not work (best we can tell) at this time.
+The rust wrapper crate does not work (best we can tell) at this time.
 Which means, if we are right, the CI would have to pull rust wrapper code to build correctly (which means pulling down all of indysdk and either building it or pulling down binaries).
 For now, we are just going to let builds remain broken so that we can progress with testing on all environments.
 Once we get parity with acapy for connections and basic messages, the
 CI builds need to fixed.

 The [Order of Work](docs/ORDER_OF_WORK.md) has been updated to put fixing the CI in the priority list.

+Note: if the crate is working, we will still need to update CI to pull indy sdk libraries down.

 ## References
 [Aries RFCS](https://github.com/hyperledger/aries-rfcs)